-The Academic Senate shall hold at least one (1) meeting during each semester of the academic year.
-A majority of the membership shall constitute a quorum at a scheduled or properly called meeting.
-Special meetings may be called on the President's own volition, or shall be called by the President on petition of one-third (1/3) of the members, or upon the recommendation of the Executive Board.
+The Faculty Senate shall hold at least one (1) meeting each during the Fall and Spring semesters.
+Special meetings may be called on the President's own volition or shall be called by the President on petition of one-third (1/3) of the members or upon the recommendation of the Faculty Executive Board.
 In such special meetings, the matters considered shall be restricted to those items listed in the call for the meeting.

 In the President's absence, the Provost shall preside.
-In the absence of both the President and the Provost, the Chair of the Executive Board shall preside.
+In the absence of both, the Executive Vice-President for Research shall preside.
+In the absence of all of the above, the Chair of the Faculty Executive Board shall preside.

-The Academic Senate shall establish its rules of procedure and determine all matters pertaining to its own meetings not otherwise specified herein or determined by the Academic Faculty.
+The Faculty Senate shall establish its rules of procedure and determine all matters pertaining to its own meetings not otherwise specified herein or determined by the Faculty.